 Your claim information needs to be as objective as possible.
 None of your communications with the relevant entities should involve any sort of speculation of fault on your behalf.
 Even if you are unsure of your part in the collision, any indication or admission of fault will significantly impact the amount you’re eligible for.
 It’s best to leave most communication responsibilities to your attorney.

 What to Expect from Your Settlement

-One thing you can count on in the claims process is that, when you are awarded compensation at the end of your settlement, you can typically expect an amount that is approximately 3 times more than your medical expenses.
+One thing you can count on in the Louisiana deal with accident claim values process is that, when you are awarded compensation at the end of your settlement, you can typically expect an amount that is approximately 3 times more than your medical expenses.
 Minor accidents (with little to no medical expenses) typically result in awards ranging from $5,000-15,000.

 Still, this is not a solid metric, since the presiding judge will consider the severity and type of your injury, treatment plan, and any necessary therapy (psychiatric or physical) needed for your recovery in the final amount.
 That said, although there are methods to estimate your final award, there is no clear-cut formula to predict your award amount.